-IAP's management disagreed with findings 2020-01, 2020-02, 2020-03 and 2020-04.
+IAP's management disagreed with findings 2020-01, 2020-02, and 2020-03.
 The complete response received can be found in Appendix A to this report.
 The disagreements presented within management's response to the audit findings resulted primarily from:

 - 1. Finding 2020-01: IAP asserts that its financial and accounting records clearly document these questioned costs were incurred and that the costs were incurred to the benefit of the subject contract delivery order and in accordance with the terms of the contract.
-Additionally, IAP has proactively moved the VISA penalty fee and smoking fee to unallowable and credited the ACC. - 2.
+Additionally, IAP has proactively moved the VISA penalty fee to unallowable and credited ACC. - 2.
 Finding 2020-02: IAP states that approval processes are in place, which have been continuously refined over the course of the contract.
 Additionally, IAP believes that adequate support has been provided to establish that the costs were incurred to the benefit of the subject delivery order and that they were approved for payment to the subcontractor. - 3.
-Finding 2020-03: IAP asserts that its financial and accounting records clearly document that these costs were properly incurred to the benefit of the subject delivery order and in accordance with the terms of the subcontract to the complete satisfaction of ACC. - 4.
-Finding 2020-04: IAP believes that there is no basis to conclude there is a noncompliance.
+Finding 2020-03: IAP asserts that its financial and accounting records clearly document that these costs were properly incurred to the benefit of the subject delivery order and in accordance with the terms of the subcontract to the complete satisfaction of ACC.